defold/extension-rive/docs/index.md

 *Rive Scene*
 : Set this to the Rive scene file to use for this model.

-*Blend Mode*
-: If you want a blend mode other than the default `Alpha`, change this property.

 *Material*
 : If you need to render the model with a custom material, change this property.